Do I need a visa?

 Will I get Delhi belly?

 Goa is possibly the cleanest state in India and there is a different attitude towards hygiene and food.
 We make sure the food in our restaurant is washed and prepared to Western standard, using filtered water rather than tap water.
 Our ice is made from mineral water.
-The restaurants in and around Patnem are frequented by tourists and thus 'safe'.
+The restaurants in the area are frequented by tourists and thus 'safe'.
 We can give you recommendations for locally tried and tested places.

 What happens if I get really sick?

-There is a modern hospital just 10 minutes away by taxi which is of international standard and certainly cleaner than many NHS hospitals found in the UK.
+There is a modern hospital just 10 minutes away by taxi which is of international standard.
 In fact an increasing number of people are coming to India to get medical treatment as it is of a high standard but much cheaper than in the West.
 We would still advise visitors to come with travel or medical insurance.

 What languages will I need?